 In the Court of Common Pleas of ____________ County, Pennsylvania.

 Party As full name, ) ) Plaintiff ) vs. ) No. (Docket number) ) Party Bs full name, ) ) Defendant )

 (2) In a custody action, the court may order that the case caption contain the parties initials rather than the parties names based on the sensitive nature of the facts in the case record and the childs best interest.

 See Pa.R.C.P.
 No. 1915.10(b)(3).

-(b) Unless public access is otherwise constrained by applicable authority, any attorney, or any party if unrepresented, who files a document pursuant to these rules with the prothonotarys office shall comply with the requirements of Sections 7.0 and 8.0 of the Case Records Public Access Policy of the Unified Judicial System of Pennsylvania (Policy) including a certification of compliance with the Policy and, as necessary, a Confidential Information Form, unless otherwise specified by rule or order of court, or a Confidential Document Form in accordance with the Policy.
+(b) Unless public access is otherwise constrained by applicable authority, any attorney, or any party if unrepresented, who files a document pursuant to these rules with the prothonotarys office shall comply with the requirements of Sections 7.0 and 8.0 of the Case Records Public Access Policy of the Unified Judicial System of Pennsylvania (Policy) including a certification of compliance with the Policy and, as necessary, a Confidential Information Form or a Confidential Document Form in accordance with the Policy.